shrobon/WBUT-Result-Xtracter/README.md

-#WBUT-Result-Xtracter
+#WBUT-Result-Xtracter (PHP)

 We all know what a big pain in the a** it is to see the WBUT results.
 We sit in front of the terminal entire day and yet are unable to see our results due to the sheer traffic .

-WBUT-Result-Xtracter is a simple python script that takes
+WBUT-Result-Xtracter is a simple PHP script that takes

 1.)Roll Number-lower limit